sebastid/GetAndCleanDataCourse/CodeBook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-The provided R script run_analysis.R loads, merges and creates the tidy data set saved as 'tidy_data.txt'.
-It assumes that the dataset has been already downloaded and unzipped to a known working directory

-To use run_analysis.R you must do the following:
+To use the run_analysis.R script one must do the following:
 1 - download the zip package from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2 - unzip the file to a chosen working directory, i.e.: '~/Documents/Coursera/Getdata/GetAndCleanDataCourse'
 3 - edit the setwd() command in the script to point to the correct working directory, i.e.:
     setwd("~/Documents/Coursera/Getdata/GetAndCleanDataCourse")
-4 - execute the script from R or RStudio and inspect the saved tidy data set file 'tiny_data.txt'
+4 - execute the script from R or RStudio and inspect the saved tidy data set file 'tiny_data.txt' (see README.md).

 ###Cleaning of the data
 The run_analysis.R script implements the tasks to clean the raw dataset as follows: